Relationship between productivity, salaries and competitiveness for sustainable economic development

 Therefore, it is necessary to implement public policies that promote fair distribution, ensuring that growth translates into real improvements for all social groups.

-Policies and structures to boost productivity
+Policies and structures to enhance productivity

 Furthermore, institutional structures must guarantee a fair distribution of the benefits derived from increased productivity, ensuring decent wages and social development.